CMU-CREATE-Lab/timemachine-creator/tilestacktool/ffmpeg/windows/README.txt

-Fetched from http://ffmpeg.zeranoe.com/builds/ on 29-June-2015
+Fetched from https://www.gyan.dev/ffmpeg/builds/ on 04-March-2024
-ffmpeg-ca3b274 static binary for Win 32bit
+release v6.1.1 static binary for Win 64bit (Windows 7 and above)